AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 }
 ```
 ### Null Pointers
 Unlike passing or accessing by reference, pointers are variables.
-Therefore, their lifetime may persist beyond the existence of the variable that it points to.
+Therefore, their lifetime may persist beyond the existence of the variable that they point to.
 This is problematic in the case of dynamically allocated memory.
 If a pointer that no longer points to another variable is accessed, it is referred to as a null pointer.
-Try running this program & observe how it functions incorrectly:
+Try running the [NullPointer](/Lab1/Examples/NullPointer/) program & observe how it functions incorrectly:

 **Header**
 ```c++